Kioubit/pndpd/README.md

 ## Manual Usage
 ````
 pndpd config <path to file>
-pndpd respond <interface> <optional whitelist of CIDRs separated by a semicolon>
+pndpd responder <interface> <optional whitelist of CIDRs separated by a semicolon>
 pndpd proxy <interface1> <interface2> <optional whitelist of CIDRs separated by a semicolon applied to interface2>
 ````
 More options and additional documentation in the example config file (``pndpd.conf ``).